The World’s First “AI Baby”? Let’s Unpack This Wild Story

 Here’s where things get a little sticky.
 Anytime you mix AI and human reproduction, the ethical questions start flying.

-A few big ones that come to mind:
+A few big ones that come to mind are bias, transparency, autonomy, and liability issues.

-Liability: If something goes wrong, who’s responsible?
+Liability: if something goes wrong, who’s responsible?
 The clinic?
 The AI developers?
 The algorithm itself?
+Who gets sued in the process?

 This tech raises a lot of “just because we can, doesn’t mean we should” vibes.
 We’re talking about giving an algorithm a say in the very first decision of a human life: which embryo gets chosen.